 The Council is committed to accurate and unbiased education and dissemination of information, as requested, to local, state, and national leaders.

-For more information on the Council's legislative activities, contact Tiffany Mason, Public Policy Director, at firstname.lastname@example.org or 615-741-5019.
+For more information on the Council's legislative and policy activities, contact Tiffany Mason, Public Policy Director, at firstname.lastname@example.org or 615-741-5019.